defi-wonderland/sidechain-oracles/README.md

 ```

 For 1 tag manual-deployment and bridging
-`yarn deploy --network mumbai --tags manual-send-test-observation`
+`yarn deploy --network sepolia --tags manual-send-test-observation`

 In `/utils/constants.ts`, one can find the configuration of the strategies chosen by chain.
-The default for Goerli is set to refresh each 1/2 day, using periods of 1hr, and comparing a 2hr twap with 500 ticks (+-5%) threshold.
+The default for Sepolia is set to refresh each 1/2 day, using periods of 1hr, and comparing a 2hr twap with 500 ticks (+-5%) threshold.

 ## Address Registry

 #### Testnet

-##### Goerli (sender and _receiver_)
+##### Sepolia (sender and _receiver_)

 | Contract                  | Address                                      |
 | ------------------------- | -------------------------------------------- |